 • Sample Size- the studies tested the effects of riparian thinning in four watersheds.
-While the work was well designed, the results determined that multiple aspects of the watershed's
+While the work was well designed, the results determined that multiple aspects of the watershed's underlying hydrology and landscape level variables (such as the proportion of watershed harvested) were key determinants of stream temperature and other stream characteristics.
+These aspects of harvest prescription are not directly regulated by the WLPZ regulations.

 - Geographical Extent These studies were conducted within the coastal range.
 Replication at multiple sites and within each watershed gives great confidence in the results.
 However, the results of these studies have shown great variation in the controlling factors for stream temperature depending on watershed characteristics.
-It will be critical to evaluate how harvesting in the WLPZ affects stream temperature and chemistry in other forest types and hydrologic conditions.
+It will be critical to evaluate how harvesting in the WLPZ affects stream temp and chemistry in other forest types and hydrologic conditions.
 For example, riparian forest in the Sierras may have lower canopy cover and warmer summer and fall temperatures and streams may be more likely to experience increased radiation due to harvest in the WLPZ.
 At the same time, increased solar radiation may be offset by cooler groundwater inputs, as hypothesized in the Wissler (2022) study (see EMC-2015-001).
-Collectively, these studies identify important considerations for applying WLPZ thinning in different regions. - Finally, interpretation of these studies in terms of the Forest Practice Rules may be challenging because the treatments were less intense than are currently allowed by the FPRs.
+Collectively, these studies identify important considerations for applying WLPZ thinning in different regions. - Finally, interpretation of these studies in terms of the Forest Practice Rules may be challenging because the treatments were less intense than may otherwise be allowed by the FPRs.
 The treatments intended to reduce canopy cover as specified in the rules.
 However, the final treatments removed much less timber and canopy cover than the rules prescribed.
 While the studies used the terms ASP, HCP, and pre-ASP, the actual canopy reduction measured post-harvest was 11-35%, and averaged less than what could have occurred under the current rules.
 In addition, harvest treatments occurred on only one side of each watercourse.
 For these reasons, the study should be interpreted in terms of the actual canopy reduction achieved, rather than as a blanket test of the effects of the current and past rule packages.
 Had harvesting treatments reduced more canopy, the resulting effects to the environment could have been greater.

 It is important to note that treatments reflect the judgement of the RPF and how difficult it can be to achieve canopy retention standards.
 Foresters often operate in a risk adverse space when flagging timber in WLPZ areas and rarely meet retention targets, possibly to avoid the potential for violations.
-In this study, the Forester's application of a (10-35%) reductions in canopy did not negatively impact the steam in this study.
-Additional work where one side of the stream is treated closer to Pre-ASP standards would help to determine if 50% canopy retention leads to negative impacts to the stream.
+In this study, the Forester's application of a (10-35%) reductions in canopy did not negatively impact the steam in this study Additional work where one side of the stream is treated closer to Pre-ASP standards would help to understand if 50% canopy retention leads to negative impacts to the stream.